 SEQUENCING/RETELL

-Work on retelling and sequencing after looking and discussing the comic.
+Work on retelling and sequencing after looking at and discussing the comic.
 Again, these tasks are easier than retelling or sequencing text.

 PREDICTION